Gifted and Talented Educational Programs

 Intensive Study in Lab Research in Microbiology

-IS4GT Partners: Michigan State University’s Department of Criminal Justice, Department of Microbiology, College of Osteopathic Medicine, College of Nursing, and College of Human Medicine, as well as Crosswinds Aviation.
+IS4GT Partners: Michigan State University’s Department of Criminal Justice, Department of Microbiology and Molecular Genetics, College of Osteopathic Medicine, College of Nursing, and College of Human Medicine, Learning and Assessment Center as well as Crosswinds Aviation

 Dual Enrollment allows a high school student to take at least one course at his or her high school while taking one or more college courses at MSU.
-In 2012, new legislation was passed allowing for more students to take advantage of dual enrollment while in high school.
-Students should check with their local school districts for additional information on qualifying tests.
-Students are limited to ten dual enrollment courses during their high school years.
-They also must be enrolled in at least one class at their home high school.
+Students must check with their local school districts for additional information on

 Funders: MSU tuition paid in part by the local school district and/or parent.